-that Act;

-"assessed value" has the meaning given to that term in the Assessment Law;
+WHEREAS:

+A. Pursuant to section 5 of the First Nations Fiscal Management Act, the council of a first nation may make laws respecting taxation for local purposes of reserve lands, and interests in reserve lands;

+B. The Council of the \\\\\ First Nation deems it to be in the best interests of the First Nation to make a law for such purposes; and

+C. The Council of the \\\\\ First Nation has given notice of this law and has considered any representations received by the Council, in accordance with the requirements of the First Nations Fiscal Management Act;

+NOW THEREFORE the Council of the \\\\\ First Nation duly enacts as follows:

+PART I

+CITATION

+Citation

+1. This Law may be cited as the \\\\\ First Nation Property Taxation Law, 20\\\.

+PART II DEFINITIONS AND REFERENCES

+Definitions and References

-WHEREAS: These recitals are recommended in order to A. Pursuant to section 5 of the First Nations Fiscal Management Act , the council of a first nation may make laws respecting taxation for local purposes of reserve lands, and interests in reserve lands; show the authority for the law and the fulfillment o notice requirements.
-Additional recitals can also be included as the First Nation determines appropriate B. The Council of the First Nation deems it to be in the best interests of the First Nation to make a law for such purposes; and C. The Council of the First Nation has given notice of this law and has considered any representations received by the Council, in accordance with the requirements of the First Nations Fiscal Management Act; NOW THEREFORE the Council of the First Nation duly enacts as follows: The enactment clause is required in order to show Council's intention to enact the law.
-PART I CITATION Citation 1.
-This Law may be cited as the First Nation Property Taxation Law, 20 The citation includes the First Nation's name and the year the law is made by the First Nation.
-Prope citation of the law should be used when referencing it in documents, forms or other laws.
-PART II DEFINITIONS AND REFERENCES Definitions and References The definitions used are the same as set out in the FMA, the Indian Act , the FMA Regulations and the First Nation's Assessment Law.
-Where terms are no defined in those enactments, additional definitions are included to assist in the interpretation of the law All definitions in this law should be consistent in the First Nation's Assessment Law.
+These recitals are recommended in order to show the authority for the law and the fulfillment of notice requirements.
+Additional recitals can also be included as the First Nation determines appropriate.

+The enactment clause is required in order to show Council's intention to enact the law.

+The citation includes the First Nation's name and the year the law is made by the First Nation.
+Proper citation of the law should be used when referencing it in documents, forms or other laws.

+The definitions used are the same as set out in the FMA, the Indian Act, the FMA Regulations and the First Nation's Assessment Law.
+Where terms are not defined in those enactments, additional definitions are included to assist in the interpretation of the law.
+All definitions in this law should be consistent in the First Nation's Assessment Law.
 When drafting is complete, any definitions that are not used in the law should be deleted.

-2. (1) In this Law: "Act" means the First Nations Fiscal Management Act , S.C.
-2005, c.
-9, and the regulations enacted under
+2.(1) In this Law:

+- "Act" means the First Nations Fiscal Management Act, S.C.
+2005, c.9, and the regulations enacted under that Act; - "assessed value" has the meaning given to that term in the Assessment Law; - "Assessment Law" means the \\\\\ First Nation Property Assessment Law, 20\\;

-- "Assessment Law" means the First Nation Property Assessment Law, 20; "Assessment Review Board" means the assessment review board established under the Assessment Law; "assessment roll" has the meaning given to that term in the Assessment Law; "assessor" means a person appointed to that position under the Assessment Law; This definition is drafted broadly in order to enable a "child" includes a child for whom a person stands in the guardian to be a "related person". place of a parent; This term is defined in the FMA and it therefore "Council" has the meaning given to that term in the Act; cannot be changed in this law. "debtor" means a person liable for unpaid taxes imposed under this Law; "expenditure law" means an expenditure law enacted under paragraph 5(1)(b) of the Act; "First Nation" means the First Nation, being a band named in the Schedule to the Act; This definition can be modified to create a greater "First Nation Entity" means to include other forms of business ventures. - (a) a corporation in which the First Nation beneficially owns, directly or indirectly, shares - (i) having not less than fifty percent (50%) of the votes that could be cast at an annual meeting of the shareholders of the corporation, or - (ii) having not less than fifty percent (50%) of the fair market value of all of the issued shares of the capital stock of the corporation; or - (b) a partnership in which the First Nation beneficially owns, directly or indirectly, - (i) not less than fifty percent (50%) of all voting rights of the partnership, or share holding or partnership interest requirement than fifty percent, but cannot be modified to allow a share holding or partnership interest of less than fifty percent.
-Note that this definition cannot be expanded
+- "Assessment Review Board" means the assessment review board established under the Assessment Law; - "assessment roll" has the meaning given to that term in the Assessment Law; - "assessor" means a person appointed to that position under the Assessment Law; - "child" includes a child for whom a person stands in the place of a parent; - "Council" has the meaning given to that term in the Act; - "debtor" means a person liable for unpaid taxes imposed under this Law; - "expenditure law" means an expenditure law enacted under paragraph 5(1)(b) of the Act; - "First Nation" means the \\\\\ First Nation, being a band named in the schedule to the Act; - "First Nation Entity" means;

+(a) a corporation in which the First Nation beneficially owns, directly or indirectly, shares

+- (i) having not less than fifty percent (50%) of the votes that could be cast at an annual meeting of the shareholders of the corporation, or - (ii) having not less than fifty percent (50%) of the fair market value of all of the issued shares of the capital stock of the corporation; or

+(b) a partnership in which the First Nation beneficially owns, directly or indirectly,

+(i) not less than fifty percent (50%) of all voting rights of the partnership, or